 6. Gary Davis

-He is known to proficiently play the banjo and guitar with a fingerpicking style that caught the eye of his famous fans like The Grateful Dead and Bob Dylan, who recorded several of his songs.
+Davis is known to proficiently play the banjo and guitar with a fingerpicking style that caught the eye of his famous fans like the Grateful Dead and Bob Dylan, who recorded several of his songs.

-The Rolling Stones also credit Davis with two songs from their Sticky Fingers album.
+The Rolling Stones also credit Davis with a song from their Sticky Fingers album.
 Aside from his work with other artists, some of his most notable songs are “Samson and Delilah,” “If I Had My Way,” and “Death Don’t Have No Mercy,” to name a few.

 7. Thomas A. Dorsey